-ARCONIC union employees set to vote on strike next week
+ARCONIC union employees set to vote on strike authorization next week

 In messages to TV6 anchor and reporter Chris Carter Local 105 said it’s negotiating team will vote on a strike authorization Thursday and then the “negotiating team will then go back to the table with the goal of a fair contract for our members and their families”.

-USW 105 will vote on their strike at the Waterfront Convention Center.
+USW 105 will vote on their strike authrorization at the Waterfront Convention Center.
 The third location in Lafayette will vote on a strike on June 6th.

 Union members say the company is “demanding major economic and non-economic concessions that the union considers excessive and unnecessary.”

 The union agreed to continue working under conditions of a contract set to expire on May 15, 2019, when the USW and Arconic agreed to extend negotiations.